makeusabrew/horde/README.md

 This **must** be an absolute path to a project which itself contains a `test/` directory, i.e. one should be able to run `mocha` from within `--source` and expect it to run and find some appropriate tests.
-This directory be mounted within each container as `/var/www`.
+This directory will be mounted within each container as `/var/www`.

 ### Optional parameters